AnnaBorosh/BDA2025_project/README.md

 Download the model and unzip it to the same folder with app.py.

 Run the application in terminal, using command python3 app.py

+The textbox will show no text at first, but if you press Next button several times, it start showing the posts via Mastodon API.